MicrosoftDocs/dynamics-365-supply-chain-insights/articles/products.md

 Products are often manufactured goods that require parts and materials to be created.
 The products page of Supply Chain Insights lists all of the products you sell and highlights dependencies in your supply chain by enabling you to easily identify what parts and materials are required to manufacture each product.

 > [!NOTE]
-> For the **Products** page to function, the entities for products and their corresponding bills of material must be ingested into Supply Chain Insights according to the process outlined in [Ingestion](ingestion.md).
+> For the **Products** page to function, the entities for products and their corresponding bills of material must be ingested into Supply Chain Insights according to the process outlined in [Ingest data](ingestion.md).

 ## Products page functionality